priera/not_hot/README.md

 About the cool programming language
 -----------------------------------

 Cool is a programming language designed by Stanford university, and is used as a reference language in compiler's classes.
-You can find basic information about it [here](http://en.wikipedia.org/wiki/Cool_(programming_language%29)
+You can find basic information about it [here](https://en.wikipedia.org/wiki/Cool_(programming_language))

 About "not_hot"
 ---------------

 Not_hot is a compiler for the cool language.
-I tagged it as "yet not another" because it does not follow many of the conventions that many others cool compilers follows:
+I tagged it as "yet not another" because it does not follow many of the conventions that many others "cool" compilers follows:

 * It produces a single executable, instead of four.
-* Is object oriented: each compiler phase has its own set of classes to do its job.
+* Is object oriented: each compiler phase has its own set of classes to do their job.
 These classes are splitted in several files, instead of being all in the same file.
-* Also, this implementation doesn't rely on extern variables, nor in macros.
+* Also, this implementation doesn't rely on "extern" variables, nor in macros.

 However, not_hot still uses the data structures implemented and provided by Stanford -stringtable, symbol table, and tree package-.
 Many debugging functionalities -such as printing the program's tree- are those provided by Stanford.
 The compiler also generates MIPS code, just as the reference compiler, and the custom exception handler is the same than Stanford's.
 I do not reclaim any kind of intellectual property over Stanford's code, and not copyright infringement is intended.